Single mum’s tend to get a raw deal on Mother’s Day. Not only do we have to make our own celebrations, but we have to clean up after them too!

 8. You don’t have to share

 Keeping things to yourself can keep your sanity in check.
 No more sharing the closet or questions about your ‘excessive’ shoe collection.
-You can starfish on your hot pink sheets with your unshaven legs every single night if you wanted.
+You can starfish on your hot pink sheets with your unshaven legs every single night if you want.
 You’ve got the freedom to surround yourself with all things that make you happy (including that entire chocolate block).
-If that isn’t a reason to celebrate this Mother’s Day then I don’t know what is!
+If that isn’t a reason to celebrate being a single mum this Mother’s Day then I don’t know what is!

 9. You’re don’t have to rely on anyone